People's Television Network: 2013–2016: Revitalization act

-PTV started their modernization program since 2012, including the acquisition of studio technical equipment, cameras, vehicles and high-powered transmitter for the main office in Visayas Avenue, Quezon City, together with few regional offices, included in their plans is the rehabilitation of PTV stations in Naga, Baguio, Iloilo, Cebu, Zamboanga, Cotabato, Calbayog, Tacloban, Pagadian, Davao and Dumaguete.
+PTV started their modernization program since 2012, which included the acquisition of studio technical equipment, cameras, vehicles, and high-powered transmitter for its headquarter in Visayas Avenue, Quezon City.
+This also applied to its regional stations in the cities of Naga and Baguio in Luzon, the cities of Iloilo, Cebu, Calbayog, Tacloban, and Dumaguete in the Visayas, and in the cities of Zamboanga, Cotabato, Pagadian, and Davao in Mindanao.

-Despite being operated with little or no budget, the new PTV still managed to cover the biggest events in the country including the 2013 National and Local Elections, 2013 Central Visayas earthquake, Typhoon Ondoy (Ketsana), the visits of US President Barack Obama and Pope Francis, the APEC Philippines 2015. and the 2016 National and Local Elections.
-PTV also reintroduced its broadcast of the station's digital clock embedded on the lower left part of the screen in 2013, 7 years after Radio Philippines Network abandoned its longstanding practice for 32 years.
+Around this time, despite being operated with little or no budget, PTV still managed to cover the biggest events in the country including the 2013 Philippine general election, 2013 Bohol earthquake, Typhoon Ondoy (Ketsana), the visits of US President Barack Obama and Pope Francis, the APEC Philippines 2015, and the 2016 Philippine presidential election.